-This Coconut-Lime Margarita Cake is sure to be a summer favorite!
+This Coconut-Lime Margarita Cake is sure to be a year-round favorite!
 Infused with coconut milk, lime juice, tequila, and orange liqueur, it tastes like a margarita on the beach.

 High sugar ratio batter.

 First, mix up the cake batter.
 It’s flavored with coconut milk and lime juice, which makes the end result totally delicious.
 Line the pans with parchment because these cakes have a high ratio of sugar, and they are prone to stick.
 Even with a generous coat of flour-based baking spray, they will cling.
 So, line those pans!
 Sugar promotes browning, so don’t be surprised if the top is brown halfway through bake time.
 This is normal.
 A deep brown crust gives the cakes structure for the next step in the recipe.

 We’ve got spirit(s)!